yasmineelsheikh/6d/README.md

 ```bash
 docker-compose -f mongo-docker-compose.yml up -d
 ```
-in the root directory.
-This will start the MongoDB instance and expose it to the host machine on port 27017; the instance will automatically restart on container restart.
+in shell in the root directory.
+This will start the MongoDB instance in detached mode and expose it to the host machine on port 27017; the instance will automatically restart on container restart.

 ### Environment Variables
 ARES uses environment variables to configure secrets like API keys.
 We mount these environment variables into the devcontainer using the `devcontainer.json` file.
 We copy over variables like API keys and credentials.
 If needed, you can also add your own certificates to the `/etc/ssl/certs` directory, which is also mounted into the container.